aahmed-se/pulsar-wiki/PIP-34:-Add-new-subscribe-type-Key_Failover.md

 The main work is on the hash layer and the new dispatcher.

 ### Hash layer
+As in the mail discussing, Any hash mechanism that can map a key to a consumer should work here.
+We will make the hashing mechanism pluggable in this proposal.

 The hash value of message key determines the target consumer.
 The hash layer has the following requirements:
 1. Each consumer serves a fixed range of hash value.